 Because it rained, the game was cancelled.

 If we use ので, the focus is now on the conclusion (or effect).
-Here, the speaker is emphasising that "the game was cancelled" rather than the cause itself.
+Here, the speaker is emphasising the conclusion ("the game was cancelled") that the cause lead to.

 -